IBM/watsonx-data-lab/docs/wxd-status.md

 ## Presto Engine Test
 Check the Presto engine by running an SQL statement.

-!!! note "Java Error Messages"
+!!! warning "Java Error Messages"
       If the Presto engine has not yet started (you didn't run the check-presto command), the next command may result in a useless Java error message.
 You may need to wait for a minute before attempting to run the statement again.

 Check the record count of the customer table.